edwelker/website/content/posts/high-performance-css-code-design.md

 In the last section, we looked at the effects of mingling box model, visual formatting model, and presentational properties.
 Searching for visual design patterns is the next logical step, albeit a complicated one.

 This technique is tricky.
 Unlike the others, this has the additional restriction in that it is usually only suitable for finished designs.
 Attempting this on an in-development design may send you on the road toward madness.
 Additionally, it doesn't lend itself very well to searching code.
-In effect we are looking for repeating groups of CSS propertiesâ€¦ but these properties can typically span multiple selectors!
+In effect we are looking for repeating groups of CSS properties... but these properties can typically span multiple selectors!
 So instead of looking to the code for patterns, we look for patterns in the other direction, at the visual output.

 This technique also takes the longest, since it requires looking at all of the pages on a site as a whole.